amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

       <Parameter name="Time Functions" type="Array string" value="{Constant, Linear}"/>

-This define four time intervals: (-inf,1), (1,2), (2,3), (3,+inf).
+This defines four time intervals: (-inf,1), (1,2), (2,3), (3,+inf).
 By assumption the function is constant over the first and last intervals.
 The remaining two intervals are speicified by the `"Time Functions`" parameter.
 Thus, the value here is 10 anytime prior to t=2.
 The value increases linearly from 10 to
 20 over the interval t=2 to t=3, and then is constant at 30 for t>3.